 Benefits and Features

-- FDCIS allows judges and court staff to view data elements from the Department of Children and Families’ Florida Safe Families Network- system, including out of county services data, primary and concurrent goal data, current placement, Indian Child Welfare Act eligible status, all legalactions, and much more.
+- Allows judges and court staff to view data elements from the Department of Children and Families' Florida Safe Families Network system, including out-of-county services data, primary and concurrent goal data, current placement data, Indian Child Welfare Act eligible status, all legal actions, and much more.

-- FDCIS allows judges and court staff to view deliquency youth "face sheet" information and run a report of the current crossover cases.
+- Allows judges and court staff to view delinquency youth "face sheet" information and run a reports of the current crossover cases.

-- Data is displayed without need for court employee data entry.
+- Displays data without need for court employee data entry.

-- Is easy to use, understand and navigate.
+- Is easy to use, to understand, and to navigate.

 - Provides for secure access to statewide dependency data from many web-enabled devices.